ppreshant/flow_cytometry/notes-flowcytometry.md

 - [ ] Remove biological replicate counts from cytometry template layouts (metadata) - **justification** _Could attach the numbering in R, will save some effort while making template?, Unless you want to mark biological replicates from technical replicates, which will complicate the analysis by making more columns .. etc._  Could also think about this when multiple dilutions are read and need to be analyzed?
 - [ ] Equalize processing for Guava vs Sony :: use alias feature to harmonize names to green/red or fluorophores.. `#manually supply the alias vs channel options mapping as a data.frame` in [read.FCS](https://rdrr.io/bioc/flowCore/man/read.FCS.html)

+## FCS format notes :
+- [ ] _Scaling_: Do we need to do any non default transformation (such as Pn6 scaling - power transform for parameters stroed on a log scale) :
+	- _keyword(single_fcs) and element P1D shows "Logarithmic,6,1"_
+	- does that mean the data needs to be log transformed and is this done by the default linearize option when loading the file?
+	- Ref [documentation](https://rdrr.io/bioc/flowWorkspace/man/load_cytoframe_from_fcs.html) for `load_cytoframe_from_fcs`
+- [ ] (_related to scaling_) Why does R/flowWorkspace's `load_cytoset_from_fcs()` give different values than python/FlowCal's `..`.
+The summary stats differ between the software. _The difference in graphs could be in their logicle transformations, but difference in summary stats needs explanation_
+	- Start with the `transformation` parameter in [`load_cytoframe..`](https://rdrr.io/bioc/flowWorkspace/man/load_cytoframe_from_fcs.html) :
+		> `linearize` (default), `linearize-with-PnG-scaling`, or `scale`. `linearize` transformation applies the appropriate power transform to the data..
+Also, when the transformation keyword of the [FCS header](https://bioconductor.org/packages/release/bioc/vignettes/flowCore/inst/doc/fcs3.html#3.1) is set to "custom" or "applied", no transformation will be used.
+	- `FlowCal` :
+		> An FCS file normally stores raw numbers as they are are reported by the instrument sensors.
+These are referred to as “channel numbers”.
+The FCS file also contains enough information to transform these numbers back to proper fluorescence units, called Relative Fluorescence Intensities (RFI), or more commonly, arbitrary fluorescence units (a.u.).
+Depending on the instrument used, this conversion sometimes involves a simple scaling factor, but other times requires a non-straigthforward exponential transformation.
+The latter is our case.
+	 - Look at `.fcs` header : using FlowCal/R for both raw data and processed data.
+Look for the transformation keyword to figure out if R is doing the right thing by ignoring the linearize transform - I'm passing `trasformation = FALSE` by default. _Don't know why I did that._ Maybe need to use the ignored `FlowCal.transform.to_rfi()` command and redo all the FlowCal processing?

+- [x] Why are there negative values in the fluorescence? _ex: S063_Marine promoters-2-green.png_.
+Do the FSC, SSC also have negatives? _Take one sample and test it ; check other expts_
+	- _is this an artifact of the `logicle` scaling?_ : Re-look at the Github issues on FlowCal about negative values
+	- Negative values could result from : [baseline subtraction](https://lists.purdue.edu/pipermail/cytometry/2007-February/032409.html) ; or [compensation](https://flowjo.typepad.com/the_daily_dongle/2007/02/negative_fluore.html)
+	- FSC and SSC also have negative values : Ex: 'S063_B02_FSC_raw' : ![[S063a_B02_FSC-flowcal.png|350]]

 ## Processing
 - [ ] How to merge replicates of data before taking `summary()` stats, ~median